 - What is The Best Temperature Range?

 It is best to test the temperature range suitable for your household, then, keep to that temperature range.
 You should do this if you are a regular user of hot tubs.
-If not, then, just stick with the recommended temperature range – 1020F to 1040F.
+If not, then, just stick to the recommended temperature range – 1020F to 1040F.
 For example, if you move out of town a lot, then, you only need to stick with the recommended temperature range – 1020F to 1040F.
 One of the biggest drawbacks of constant increase and decrease of temperature is that it causes wear and tear on the heater and circuit board which leads to increase in costs.

 Also, the physicians recommended a maximum of 104 Fahrenheit due to health reasons.
 The temperature is controlled by a control knob or a digital touch panel in most modern inflatable hot tubs.